 Is User Query

-Boolean, indicates if it is a query authored by the user, and present in the left hand pane or if it was generated by some other user action.
-Other user actions can include things such as Filter selection, or using the Navigator in the Get Data experience.
+A Boolean value that indicates if it's a query authored by the user and present in the left-hand pane, or if it was generated by some other user action.
+Other user actions can include things such as filter selection or using the navigator in the get data experience.